 River Woods Homestay

 Evening had set in when we left Belur and by the time we reached our homestay, it was dark.
-We could hardly make out the route we were taking.
+We could hardly figure out the route we were taking.
 The winding roads meant we had reached the Western Ghats, the last 5 kms to the homestay were totally deserted and in the darkness, it looked a little eerie too.
 As we neared the homestay, the route became slushy, thanks to the post-monsoon season.
 We were met by the manager of the homestay to guide us, the route was so isolated and dark that for a moment we even thought, we were being kidnapped !

 In a few moments, it was all forgotten as we pulled in to the drive way of River Woods Homestay and stood before the charming looking cottage.
 We were shown around the cottage, we freshened up and then ready for our campfire and barbeque.
 Steaming hot grilled potatoes any one?